JackOHara/facebookgroupify/README.md

 If you are using a shared AWS account you may want to use a KMS key that only your IAM user and the application has access to.

 ## Product Development
 Detailed explanations of the product, the future roadmap and the work to be done is documented in the [docs/product](./docs/product) folder.
-It's purpose is not just for organisation but it also acts as a scratch pad for any thoughts and ideas that come to my mind.